 2 Units reserved for seniors.
-LIHTC regulatory agreement expired in 2016; however, the property has an existing USDA loan that matures on June 2037.
+LIHTC regulatory agreement expired in 2016; however, the property has an existing USDA loan that matures in June 2037.
 The project also receives USDA rental assistance.
 Owner can apply to prepay USDA loan at any time.
 Self-Help Enterprise holds a purchase option for this property which they intend to execute once they secure a TCAC award.
 Application to TCAC likely in 2024.
 If/when the project receives Tax Credits, it will take out new USDA debt to maintain the rental assistance.
-USDA estimates the development will exit the program in 2037.